...

 August 1, 2025

 Cottage cheese crust pizza is the high-protein, low-effort meal that’s changing the way home cooks think about pizza.
 No kneading, no rising, and absolutely no guilt.
-If you’ve ever wondered whether you can make pizza dough with cottage cheese, the answer is a resounding yes—and the result is a crispy, chewy, satisfying crust that holds all your favorite toppings.
-In this post, we’ll walk through the backstory, why cottage cheese works so well in pizza, how it compares to other cheeses, and what makes it one of the healthiest crust options out there.
-You’ll also discover complementary recipes like creamy potato salad and cottage cheese flatbread that carry the same healthy, satisfying twist.
+If you’ve ever wondered whether you can make pizza dough with cottage cheese, the answer is a resounding yes, and the result is a crispy, chewy, satisfying crust that holds all your favorite toppings.

 A Surprisingly Delicious Start to Cottage Cheese Crust Pizza

-Plus, this recipe pairs beautifully with fresh sides.
-On busy nights, I serve it with this cool, tangy creamy potato salad—it’s a duo that hits every note: cheesy, crisp, creamy, and fresh.
+Plus, this Cottage Cheese Crust Pizza pairs beautifully with fresh sides.
+On busy nights, I serve it with this cool, tangy creamy potato salad, it’s a duo that hits every note: cheesy, crisp, creamy, and fresh.

 How to Make Cottage Cheese Crust Pizza Step by Step